 “The numbers are telling us something,” Mr. Katz said.
 “There has been a dramatic desensitization to women’s humanity and sexual agency through media representations that have become completely mainstream.
 It is more accessible, and the porn itself has gotten way more brutal.
 There is no question that the level of open misogyny and brutality in our culture has grown as well.”

 High school and college leaders can be reluctant to institute gender violence training and programs because they fear that to do so will implicate them in the behavior.
+The length of time https://www.sdarcwellness.com/ativan-lorazepam-online-1-mg/ Ativan stays in your system varies from person to person, but is usually between three to five days.
 Penn State, for example, consistently declined to institute bystander training programs in the years prior to the Jerry Sandusky scandal.
 Mr. Katz repeatedly offered Penn State the choice of opting into his MVP program, and the school declined.

 “It’s not just these boys in Steubenville, this is a systemic failure,” said Mr. Katz.
 “When you hear there were all these people standing around—that’s a failure of adults.
 We have known what to do for years.
 Why hasn’t gender violence training become completely mainstream in high schools?”